openstack-archive/swiftonfile/doc/markdown/dev_guide.md

 #### Functional Tests

 ##### Executing the tests
-To run the functional tests, the following requirements must be met.
+To run the functional tests, run the command:

-1. `/etc/swift` must not exist.
-2. User needs to have `sudo` access
-3. `/mnt/gluster-object/test` and `/mnt/gluster-object/test2` directories
-must be created on either an XFS or GlusterFS volume.

-Once the requirements have been met, you can now run the full functional tests using the following command:

 ~~~
 tox -e functest